NewPath-Consulting/wap-addon-member-directory/README.md

 License: GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WAP Member Directory Add-on enables WordPress websites to render native WildApricot member directories and member profiles, without using iframes!
+NewPath WildApricotPress Add-on – Member Directory enables WordPress websites to render native WildApricot member directories and member profiles, without using iframes!

-# WAP Member Directory Add-on
+# NewPath WildApricotPress Add-on – Member Directory
 This plugin contains a member directory block (`wa-contacts`) which displays many member profiles with search options and a member profile block (`wa-profile`), which displays a single member profile each with customizable fields.
 The code for each block resides in respective folders in `blocks/`.